We've all heard about "vertical farming".

 A more streamlined growing system allows for more competitive pricing capabilities: Hassle estimates 60% of vegetable prices in supermarkets is middleman cost not associated with the growing process.

-A 3 story hydroponic greenhouse in Jackson Hole, Wyoming in the United States, Vertical Harvest grows year-round and employs disabled members of local community.
+Vertical Harvest is 3 story hydroponic greenhouse in Jackson Hole, Wyoming, USA.
+It grows year-round and employs disabled members of local community.

 The growing medium used by Vertical Harvest is coconut husks (Plantagon uses peat moss).

-Four key areas to analyze the function of urban farming are:
+There are four key areas to analyze the function of urban farming:

 (1) physical layout